ARM-software/MDK-Middleware/Examples/USB/Device/VirtualCOM/README.md

 ## Key usage aspects

 For successful build and operation the project needs to be extended with a board layer that implements required [connections](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md#connections) to the target hardware interfaces.
 For details see example documentation referenced above.

+The device enumerates on the USB Host as virtual communication port and can be accessed via a Terminal application.